Are you waiting for something?

 Naturally I hate this.
 I want God to give me my “life loaf” of bread, the whole thing, not one tiny slice at a time.
 I want to know each detail of my life story so that I can know what’s coming.
 In a period of waiting on God, it feels painful to not know how things will turn out.

 I think though, if God were to tell me my whole life plan, I would most likely run the other direction out of fear.
-Instead Scripture teaches us that we are to ask for and receive just enough for one day at a time.
 Having to wait and depend on God for an unknown future, in God’s grace, is the best thing for me to do.

 Waiting on God to provide, act, lead, and direct is normal and part of the Christian life.
 You have all the resources you need to wait on God well, through his Holy Spirit inside of you.
 Praise God!
 Waiting can bring pain and frustration, but waiting well and trusting God each moment of each day will birth new spiritual fruit and blessing in your life.